We have previously seen how VQL Event Queries are simply VQL queries that never terminate, generating a row for each event that occurs.

 button and select either JSON or CSV format.
 The export

-functionality applies to the visible time range so you can finely tune
+functionality applies to the visible time range only so you can fine-tune

 which events should be exported (simply zoom the visible range in or

-Although VQL queries emit rows in real time, Velociraptor does not forward the event row immediately to the server.
+Although VQL queries emit rows in real time, the Velociraptor client does not immediately forward the event row to the server.
 This is done to avoid too-frequent communications with the server.
-Instead, the client will batch rows in memory (by default for 120 seconds) and send them in a single POST upload.
-This means that it could take up to 2 minutes for events to appear at the server once a new client event table is installed.
+Instead, the client will batch rows in memory (by default for 120 seconds) and send each batch in a single POST upload.
+This means that it could take up to 2 minutes for events to appear at the server once a new artifact is added to the client event table.

 Client event queries simply run on the endpoint and forward rows to the server.
-The event queries generally fall into two types:
+The event queries generally fall into two categories:

-Collecting real time data such as ETW logs, process executions logs, Sysmon logs etc. These are typically collected by Velociraptor and sent directory to an external system (e.g. Elastic or Splunk).
-Typically the VQL for such queries contains minimal filtering and simply forwards all events to the server.
+Those that collect real time data such as ETW logs, process executions logs, Sysmon logs etc. These are typically collected by Velociraptor and sent directory to an external system (e.g. Elastic or Splunk).
+Typically the VQL for such queries contains minimal filtering and the client acts mainly as an event forwarder for these event sources.

 Selective and targeted queries.
-These artifacts contain refined detection and enrichment log within the VQL query itself such that only high value events are actually forwarded.
-These more targeted queries send few rows but when an event is detected, it probably should be escalated.
+These artifacts contain refined detection and enrichment logic within the VQL query itself such that only high value events are actually forwarded.
+These more targeted queries send fewer rows, but each event is expected to have significant value, especially if it represents a detection.

-In either case, Velociraptor itself does not do anything with the events collected by default, other than write them to storage.
-Further server side processing is needed using server side event queries.
+In either case, the Velociraptor server does not do anything with the events collected by default, other than write them to storage.
+If you want the server to perform additional actions with the incoming events then you should use server side event queries .